 In some places in China, Christmas celebrations have been banned by the country’s Communist authorities.

 As reported in The South China Morning Post, members of the Communist Party’s Youth League at the University of South China in Hunan province were asked to sign a code of conduct which told them not to participate in Christmas-related celebrations.

 Similarly, the Youth League at Shenyang Pharmaceutical University in Liaoning province banned student groups from organising on-campus events to mark Christian festivals such as Christmas to “build cultural confidence”.

-Meanwhile in Hengyang, the second largest city in Hunan province, celebrating Christmas is not only forbidden for members of the party but, according to an official Weibo account, members of the public are “banned from occupying streets for parties and celebrations on Christmas Eve and Christmas Day”.
+Meanwhile in Hengyang, the second largest city in Hunan province, celebrating Christmas is forbidden for members of the party.
+And, according to an official Weibo account, members of the public are “banned from occupying streets for parties and celebrations on Christmas Eve and Christmas Day”.